German kindergartens must report parents for refusing vaccine advice

 Fines will be up to €2,500

-Germany will pass a law next week obliging kindergartens to inform the authorities if parents fail to provide evidence that they have received advice from their doctor on vaccinating their children, the health ministry said today.
+Germany will pass a law next week obliging kindergartens to inform the authorities if parents fail to provide evidence that they have received advice from their doctor on vaccinating their children, the country's health ministry said today.

 Parents refusing the advice risk fines of up to €2,500 under the law expected to come into force on June 1.